 How To Find Local Accommodations:

 Hotel Rates change due to the seasons here in Florida, so be sure to call the location.

 The sites listed below are all close to the airport area where classes are held.

-Unless you pick a hotel other than the host hotel, you will not need to rent al car.
+Unless you pick a hotel other than the host hotel, you will not need to rent a car.

-You will only need transport to hotel if they do not offer free pick up.
-Read current
+You will only need transport to and from Tampa Airport.
+Read current info under

 HOST HOTEL Holiday Inn Express.
 Totally renovated gorgeous hotel!
 Free coffee daily